simpleanalytics

 How to write a CDR report without prior employment experience?

 With the proper combination of all the above components for the CDR report, you are eligible to submit it to Engineers Australia.
 However, in cases where applicants lack employment experience, there might be a solution to such problems.
-Let’s focus on career episode as all the project you have completed is to be described in this very section.
-Since you don’t have any employment experience, you can opt for the projects you’ve performed during your academic, training years, and even workshop-based projects.
+Let’s focus on the career episode as all the project you have completed is to be described in this very section.
+Since you don’t have any employment experience, you can opt for the projects you’ve performed during your academic, and training years, and even workshop-based projects.
 We have provided detailed examples for each career episode in the link below:

 For each of the above career episodes, the following section must be written properly: